YaleSTC/yalestc.github.io/jobs/courseta.md

 ---
 layout: page
-title: Course TA - Job Description
+title: Course TA
 tagline:
 ---

-## Ruby on Rails Course TA
-Course TAs work with the lead instructor to instruct and assist students enrolled in the "Yalies on Rails" course.
+Ruby on Rails Course TAs work with the lead instructor to instruct and assist students enrolled in the "Yalies on Rails" course.

 ### Description
 * work with a head instructor and other TAs to develop course curriculum (3+ hours per week)